 Some articles point to the stimulating effects of some buildings, as the design forces people to mingle and interact in positive ways.
 I agree this can be an asset.
 But there is no rule that says this kind of stimulation can only happen at work.
 Many creative people throughout history found this kind of stimulation primarily at cafes, pubs, neighborhoods, libraries or parks.

 Of course had these people been in better architected work environments they might have had even better results.
-But the primary reason they achieved what they did had little to do with the special characteristics of their workplaces.
+And any leader of any organization should want to provide the best possible environment for their workers.
+But the primary reason great work happened had little to do with the special characteristics of workplaces.
 They achieved great work in very ordinary and unremarkable environments.

 Architecture is important and can definitely influence culture and behavior, it’s just not a primary factor.
-The people you’re working with are how you relate to each other trumps everything.
+The talents of the people you’re working with are how well you relate to each other trumps everything.